Tank Battles Instructions

 Taking a Turn

-Decide which player will go first.
+For Points based gameplay - Decide which player will go first.
 Depending on where the neutral turrets are located, this can be a very important decision.
 Whoever goes first gets to move all of their game pieces but does not play an attack phase.
 After the first player moves, all other turns are played out as normal, move then attack.
 During a turn, the player whose turn it is must move ALL of their game pieces, then they can attack.
 Game pieces do not have to move.

 Once the attack phase has begun, no more movement is allowed.
 The attacking player can choose if they want to skirmish with troops first, shoot cannons, or mix it up.
 You can shoot a neutral turret the same turn that you occupy or capture it.
-At the end of the game, the player which moved first but did not attack gets one final attack, however, they do not get to move first.
+For Points based gameplay, At the end of the game, the player which moved first but did not attack gets one final attack, however, they do not get to move first.

 Final Notes